 That will open a window where you can launch the Chrome malware scan.
 Just select the Find button to start the scan.
 Alternatively, we recommend installing and running Malwarebytes to figure out and delete any malware.

-5. Scan PC Using Windows Defender
+5. Scan PC Using Microsoft Defender

 Open Windows Defender (now Microsoft Defender) and use the Quick scan option to identify any harmful elements on the device.
 You can also opt for the full PC scan, but it might take a long time depending on the device’s storage.